Tom McEwen (equestrian): Career

-Tom and Toledo De Kerser were selected to represent Britain at the delayed 2020 Summer Olympics and won gold in the team event.
+McEwen and Toledo De Kerser were selected to represent Britain at the delayed 2020 Summer Olympics and won gold in the team event.

-McEwen was presented with an MBEMember of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to equestrianism.
+McEwen was presented with a Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to equestrianism.

+In June 2024, he was confirmed as part of the Great Britain team to compete at the 2024 Paris Olympics on JL Dublin.
+There he won gold in the team eventing final, alongside Ros Canter and Laura Collett.

+In September 2025, riding JL Dublin, he won the individual bronze medal riding for the British team at the European Eventing Championships held in Blenheim.